vesper-framework/vesper/docs/javascript/getting-started.md

     ],
     schemas: [__dirname + "/schema/**/*.graphql"]
 }).then(() => {
-    console.log("Your app is up and running on http://localhost:3000 . " +
+    console.log("Your app is up and running on http://localhost:3000. " +
-                "You can use GraphiQL in development mode on http://localhost:3000/graphiql");
+                "You can use playground in development mode on http://localhost:3000/playground");
 }).catch(error => {
     console.error(error.stack ? error.stack : error);
 });